Jeremy Liew

-Jeremy Liew (born 21 September 1971) is a retired venture capitalist, best known for making the initial investments in Snapchat and Affirm Holdings, Inc.
+Jeremy Liew (born 21 September 1971) is an Australian and American venture capitalist.
+A partner at Lightspeed Venture Partners, he is best known for making the initial investments in Snapchat and Affirm Holdings, Inc.

 Early life and education

 Liew was born in Singapore and raised in Perth, Western Australia, where his parents still reside.
 In his senior year in high school, he represented Australia at the International Math Olympiad, where his teammate was future Fields Medalist Terry Tao.

 He graduated from Australian National University with majors in linguistics and mathematics.
 Following graduation, he joined McKinsey as a business analyst, first working in Sydney and then briefly in Johannesburg.
 When one of his bosses started CitySearch, a mid-90s Internet pioneer, he moved to Los Angeles to join the company, working in sales and as manager of strategic planning.

 In 1998, Liew went back to school, receiving an MBA from Stanford University in 2000.
 After graduation, he became vice president of strategic planning for USA Networks.
 He was involved in the transition to IAC, when it added companies such as Ticketmaster, Expedia and Hotel.com to its portfolio.
 He spent three years at AOL/Netscape as a corporate strategy executive and then entered the world of venture capital.